 Food is a fundamental attribute that literally ''feeds" life and energy into a public space.
-The Café Pavilion is regarded as a key component to the Park and is positioned at one of the primary park entry points, at the Smithe and Richard's intersection.
-As part of the entry experience to the park the Cafe will welcome passers-by and will help contribute to the life and animation of the city streetscape.
+The Café Pavilion is regarded as a key component to the Park and is positioned at one of the primary entry points at the Smithe and Richard's intersection, helping to animate the street.
 The building will provide a 30% reduction in energy use when compared to ASHRAE 90.1- 2010.
 This is achieved by using an air-source heating system with heat recovery ventilator plus an insulated envelope construction with high performance windows.

 - Pedestrian Bridge

 Weaving over the park, this elevated transparent structure appears as a dynamic and dramatic form that provides a curious and distinctive marquee within the predominantly grey surrounding concrete context.
-While within the park the bridge structure offers a much-needed foil against the tall adjacent towers.
-It also provides a street look-out down Smithe St. Hammocks or interactive installations will be installed and suspended from the underside of the bridge structure to support city and community based initiative to help further animate and activate the civic plaza.
+In the park, the bridge structure offers much-needed foil against the tall adjacent tower while providing an elevated lookout down Smithe Street.
+Hammocks or interactive installations will be installed and suspended from the underside of the bridge structure to support a city and community-based initiative to help further animate and activate the civic plaza.

 - Sky Frames

-The last layer to this park space are a series of structural metal frames that align diagonally down the spine of the park linking all three spaces.
+The last layer of the design includes a series of structural metal frames that align diagonally down the spine of the park, linking all three spaces.
 They create a 'sky' dimension to the site and respond to the urban scale of the surrounding built form.
-These frames primarily reside as functional armatures, designed to allow for installations of art pieces, banners or lighting installs to easily be curated by possible partners such as the City of Vancouver Public Art Commission or Vancouver Contemporary Art Gallery.
+These frames primarily reside as functional armatures, designed to allow for installations of art pieces, banners, or lighting installs to easily be curated by possible partners such as the City of Vancouver Public Art Commission or Vancouver Contemporary Art Gallery.